Integrated Multi-Physics Lab

 Recent News

-Welcome Jake to IMP Lab!
+Welcome Anton to IMP Lab!

 IMP Lab is excited to have Jake Heairld from the Kahlert School of Computing joining us as an undergraduate researcher. …Check out Ep 72!